dividedbyzeroco/warp-server/rest.md

 - end: ends with the specified string
 - has: contains the specified string  (to search multiple keys, separate the key names with `|`)
 - fi: found in the given subquery, for more info, see the [Subqueries section](#subqueries)
+- fie: found in either of the given subqueries, for more info, see the [Subqueries section](#subqueries)
 - nfi: not found in the given subquery, for more info, see the [Subqueries section](#subqueries)

 For example: